 You can use Unified Access Gateway appliances, rather than security servers, for secure external access.
 For more information, see the Deploying and Configuring Unified Access Gateway document.

-Following is a check list of the tasks that a Horizon administrator must perform to use HTML Access.
+Following is a check list of tasks that a Horizon administrator must perform to use Horizon Client for Chrome.

 If you use security servers, install Security Server.
 The version of Security Server must match the version of Connection Server.
 For installation instructions, see the Horizon 7 Installation document.